somof/CarND-Path-Planning-Project/README.md

 assuming all the cars drive along the road with common-sense.
 And the position data are corrected to exact car positions with lapse from previous trajectory.

-Then the algorithm decides whether cars are running adjacent lanes from the car using 5 parameters.
+Then the algorithm decides whether other cars are running adjacent lanes of the car.

 Though the road has 3 lanes, this algorithm assumes there are 5 lanes to simplify Behavior code.
-Here, No-existence of lane is dealed as same as No-Vacancy for the car.
+Here, No-existence of lane is treated as same as No-Vacancy for the car.

 To infer vacant spaces,
 time-base prediction and distance-base prediction are applied to ensure the prediction results.